Eye on the ball

 Fulbright scholar explores food as medicine

 The sweet, bright purple maqui berry grows wild throughout central and southern Chile and parts of Argentina.
 Used for generations by the Mapuche people of that area as both a food source and as a treatment for pain and inflammation, it is now being marketed as a South American “superfruit.”
 Evidence shows, says Jessica Cote, that that description may not be hyperbole.

-You may think you know what goes on in a pathology laboratory from watching crime dramas and cop shows.
+You may think you understand what goes on in a pathology laboratory from watching crime dramas and cop shows.
 But pathologist assistant Bryan Radosavcev wants you to know how the pathology lab really works.